 Fisher had already completed all of her filming for Episode VIII, which is said to be a much more substantial role than her cameo in 2015’s Episode VII: The Force Awakens.
-And Colin Trevorrow, the director of Episode IX, has confirmed plans were in the works for significantly larger screen time for Leia when he told E! in January of 2016 that he was excited to “find new places that we can take those characters.”
+Colin Trevorrow, the director of Episode IX, has confirmed plans were in the works for more screen time for Leia when he told E! in January of 2016 that he was excited to “find new places that we can take those characters.”

 Those plans were confirmed by a couple of stories in The Hollywood Reporter, which said that at least two key scenes have been planned for Episode VIII (December 15) and Episode IX (2019).
 Apparently a Leia reunion with Luke Skywalker and a confrontation with the son who killed Han Solo, Kylo Ren, were also on the cards.

 It seems clear that Leia was going to be a key player in future Star Wars films.
 But what will they do about what’s been filmed and what was meant to be filmed is yet to be determined.

 Leia is a core cast member to a franchise with the most passionate fanbase in cinematic history, so the studio is under a microscope to resolve her storyline in a way that’s fitting to the character while also being respectful to the late actress, especially considering the timeliness of her death.
 She’s possibly the most ardent and headstrong person in the saga, and they don’t have the option of killing off the character or even simply explaining her away in the opening crawl.